nicktarallo/DiffTransformer/README.md

 * Traditional/Binary:
   * `python classification.py --model TRADITIONAL --task BINARY`
 * Traditional/Multi-class:
-  * `python classification.py --model DIFFERENTIAL --task MULTICLASS --epochs 40`
+  * `python classification.py --model TRADITIONAL --task MULTICLASS --epochs 40`

+Epochs take a long time to run, so if you want to quickly see a plot you can just use `--epochs 2` to see the end result, although it won't be fully trained